Myrtle Beach, South Carolina: Geography

 Myrtle Beach has been separated from the continental United States since 1936 by the Intracoastal Waterway, forcing the city and area in general to develop within a small distance from the coast.
 In part due to this separation, the area directly northwest of Myrtle Beach, across the waterway, remained primarily rural for a while, whereas its northeastern and southwestern ends were bordered by other developed tourist towns, North Myrtle Beach and Surfside Beach.
 Since then, the inland portion of the Myrtle Beach area has developed dramatically.

-Myrtle Beach is 67 mi by highway southeast of Florence, South Carolina, 94 mi northeast of Charleston, South Carolina, and 74 mi southwest of Wilmington, North Carolina.
+Myrtle Beach is 67 mi by highway southeast of Florence, 94 mi northeast of Charleston, and 74 mi southwest of Wilmington.

 According to the United States Census Bureau, the city has a total area of 23.69 sqmi, of which 23.42 sqmi is land and 0.27 sqmi (1.14%) is water.